The other day someone we know got offered a 5-year fixed mortgage for 2.79%.

 2. We're out of the financial instruments that pay next to nothing.

 3. We don't have to care about the swings in prices ... as long as income is greater than expenses we're happy!

 4. When Japan's stock market goes up and then swings down hard (see headlines in today's Financial news) ... we don't have to care!

-5. We're able to leverage our money, secure low interest rates which means our principle builds up fairly quickly and control asset that pay for themselves.
+5. We're able to leverage our money, secure low-interest rates which means our principle builds up fairly quickly and control an asset that pays for themselves.